zubairabid/CL2-Project/PrelimWork.md

 Based on these rules, classify texts as positive, negative, neutral.
 Using only obvious keywords, cannot incorporate more complex features like **metaphor**, or **chaining of keywords to display intent**, or anything of the sort.

+Eg:

+### Subjectivity Classification
+#### Current Idea

+For bengali sentiwordnet: use english sentiwordnet and translate to bengali